Chopper Squad: VH-UCH

 VH-UCH, a Bell 206A, only appeared in the pilot.

 VH-FHF

 VH-FHF was used for the main series.
 In real life VH-FHF a Bell 206B "Jet Ranger II" was initially used from approximately 1977 by Westpac Life Saver Rescue Helicopter Service, that was established by Surf Life Saving Australia in 1973 on an initial sponsorship of $25 000 from the Bank of New South Wales (now Westpac).

 After serving the Wales rescue team, VH-FHF was bought by PHS, professional helicopter services.
 It's still in operations serving the Government of Victoria as Firebird 301 and does tourist flights at Uluru.
 The JetRanger VH-FHF became registered VH-PHF.

 VH-FHF registration number was given to a MBB Kawasaki BK-117B-2.

 The "new" VH-FHF is operated by the NSW Rural Fire Service.

-Home media

-As of 5 June 2019 there is no DVD Release of the series.